minion057/python_utils/README.md

-# marimo-utils
+# python-utils
-A collection of handy utility functions for efficient, reproducible marimo notebook workflows.
+A collection of handy utility functions for efficient, reproducible python workflows.

 ## Features (To Do List)
-- [ ] Execution time measurement utilities for profiling code in marimo
+- [x] Execution time measurement utilities for profiling code in marimo
+- [ ] Move and write the necessary functions for folder creation, path checking, etc. using Pathlib here.

 ## Usage